henspace/text2lesson-docs/docs/formatting/format-text.md

 # Maths or math if you prefer

-_Text2Lesson_ includes some formatting tools to make maths equations simpler.
+_RapidQandA_ includes some formatting tools to make maths equations simpler.
 This is a complex topic, so check out [Adding maths](add-maths.md) for details.

 # Embedding HTML

-_Text2Lesson_ does not normally allow HTML to be included in text; however, there are some exceptions.
+_RapidQandA_ does not normally allow HTML to be included in text; however, there are some exceptions.

 - `<br>`: line breaks
 - `<sup></sup><sub></sub>`: subscript and superscript